nrjdalal/virtual-next-routes/README.md

     tsConfigPaths(),
 +     virtualNextRoutes(),
     tanstackStart({
-      tsr: {
+      router: {
-        // This is the directory where TanStack Router will look for your routes.
+        // Specifies the directory TanStack Router uses for your routes.
-        routesDirectory: "app",
+        routesDirectory: 'app', // Defaults to "routes", relative to srcDirectory
 +         virtualRouteConfig: "./routes",
       },
     }),